 Ecopia Tires Are Designed for Low Rolling Resistance

 When it comes to fuel-friendly tires, Bridgestone Ecopia tires are some of the best.
 Ecopia tires are engineered with both the environment and your wallet in mind.
 They’re the complete package.
-Just take it from our tire technician!

 Every aspect of Ecopia tires is geared toward fuel efficiency.
 First, there’s the tire sidewall.
 Ecopia’s Fuel Saver Sidewall Compound helps lower rolling resistance by returning more energy back to the tire (instead of generating heat) than a normal sidewall.

 Then there’s the actual tire composition.
 Ecopia tires are partially made from recycled ground rubber (hooray for less waste!).
 Plus, their Nano Pro-tech + Silica compound helps control the interaction between polymer, filler materials, and other rubber chemicals at the molecular level to help improve the overall rolling resistance of the tire.